adaltas/ece-bigdata-2022-fall/modules/01.introduction-to-big-data/lab.md

 ### Linux commands

 Now you will try out some Linux commands.
-Check out this tutorial: [Basic Linux commands](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners).
+Check out this tutorial: [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
 Ultimately, you have to create a file in the folder that your teacher will give you.
 The file has to:

 - Be named after your username with the extension `.txt` (e.g. `gauthier.txt`)